dwanerich/dwanerich.github.io/_posts/2020-04-12-medly_my_first_sinatra_mvc_project.markdown

 > this is where our post & gets requests for user account created.

 #### `medicines_controller < applications_controller`
-> this controller is where our create, read, update blocks are created.
+> this controller is where our medicine CRUD code lives

 #### `sessions_controlller <applications_controller`
 > here is where we create user login & log out controls.
+> sessions is like a cookie but on the server side best described as a hash that stores user data for the time the user is logged into their account.
+Sessions allows a user to remain logged in once and not have to continue logging in when they navigate the site.

 ### VALIDATION